matthewslouismarie/lmp/README.md

 A complete configuration file looks like this:

     {
         "mess": "Optional.
-The path to the MESS executable.", "messParams": "Optional, if mess is specified.",
+The path to the [MESS](https://github.com/pwitvoet/mess) executable.", "messParams": "Optional, if mess is specified.",
         "messTemplatesFld": "Path to the MESS templates.
 Optional, if mess is specified.", "buildCopyFld": "Optional, if you want LMP to copy the map and its assets into your game folder.", "resguy": "Optional.
-Path to Resguy to generate RES file.
+Path to [Resguy](https://github.com/wootguy/resguy/releases) to generate RES file.
 Necessary if you want LMP to copy all the assets used by the map into the build folder.", "resguyIgnore": "Optional, but mandatory if resguy is specified.
-List of all the default content already shipped with the game, and excluded from the res file.", "sprMaker": "Optional, if you want to generate sprites from images before compilation.", "sprMakerFldToBuild": "Mandatory if sprMaker is specified.
+List of all the default content already shipped with the game, and excluded from the res file.", "sprMaker": "Optional, path to the [SpriteMaker](https://github.com/pwitvoet/wadmaker) executable.
+If you want to generate sprites from images before compilation.", "sprMakerFldToBuild": "Mandatory if sprMaker is specified.
 The path to the folder containing the images from which SpriteMaker will generate the sprites.", "wadMaker": "Optional.
-Path to WadMaker.
+Path to [WadMaker](https://github.com/pwitvoet/wadmaker).
 Generate a Wad file from images before compilation.", "wadMakerTexturesFld": "Mandatory if wadMaker is specified.
 The path to the folder containing the images from which WadMaker will generate the Wad file.", "wadMakerWadName": "Mandatory if wadMaker is specified.
 Name of the Wad to build.", "assetFld": "Mandatory.
 Path to the folder containing all the assets.
 Assets in this folder must be organized in the traditional way: \"sprites\", \"models\", \"sound\", \"scripts\" as well as WAD in the main folder",